jlainezs/docker-php-load-balanced/readme.md

 # PHP load balanced demo

 Demo of load balancing a PHP setup using redis to handle the PHP session.
+The purpose of this project is **to play** with a load balancer setup to serve a PHP application.

 ## Containers